 – Adapt to customer needs

-The average conversion rate for an ecommerce brand sits between 1.84%-3.71%.
+The average conversion rate for an ecommerce business sits between 1.84%-3.71%.
 For B2B businesses, the average conversion rate is slightly higher than ecommerce, hovering between 2.23% – 4.31%.
 A good conversion rate is relative to the industry you’re operating in, but anything on the higher end of the averages for ecommerce or B2B is considered to be strong.

 Marketers use a variety of digital marketing techniques – including personalization, A/B testing and heatmaps – to improve their website’s conversion rates.
 In ecommerce, many marketers struggle to lift conversion rates due to a lack of expertise.
 To overcome this challenge, conversion rate optimization tools like WebsitesToolz, which includes a fully managed service team, help you to streamline customer journeys and lift conversions.